saadanwar11/Alexa-by-Saad/README.md

 Hi,
 I'm Saad Anwar.
  I am 16 and belong to INDIA.
- This is the raw .py code of Alexa.
- CLick on 'MyAssistant.py'.
+ CLick on 'MyAssistant.py' to view the raw code.
  Hope you like it.
+ Thanks